 Negotiating Broadcast Tower Leases

-Broadcast towers provide mounting space for FM radio, AM radio, and Television (TV) antennas.
-These antennas are massive, weighing anywhere from 1,000 pounds to 15 tons depending upon the type of service they provide and the market.
+Broadcast towers provide mounting space for broadcasters including FM radio, AM radio, and Television (TV) antennas.
+Broadcast antennas are often massive, weighing anywhere from 1,000 pounds to 15 tons per antenna depending upon the type of broadcast service they provide and the coverage they are purposed to deploy.
 Most broadcast towers are guyed towers with three or more guy wires attached to grounded anchors.
-Because of this, a guyed tower can take up quite a lot of space - sometimes as much as 300 acres or more.
-That's why many broadcast towers are placed in rural areas away from densely populated areas or on mountaintops where natural elevation provides the best location for transmitting a signal across a wider viewing or listening market.
+Broadcast towers can take up a great deal of ground space up to 300 acres which is why they are typically found in rural areas or on mountaintops where natural elevation provides the best location for transmitting a signal across a wider viewing or listening market.

-If a television or radio station has contacted you about placing a broadcast tower on your property or an antenna on your mountaintop, please Contact us immediately.
+If a television or radio station has contacted you about placing a broadcast tower on your property or an antenna on your mountaintop or extending their exisitng lease, please contact us immediately.